Soil: Biology, Chemistry and Soil Formation

 Water: Hydrology, Water Management & Quality

 Water is the source of all life on earth.
-But at some places there is water scarcity while at other places there simply is too much water due to for instance flooding.
-How come?
-During the bachelor’s programme Soil, Water, Atmosphere you learn to understand water from different points of view.
+But at some places there is water scarcity while at other places there is too much water.
+Why is that?
+During the bachelor's programme Soil, Water, Atmosphere you learn to understand ground and surface water from different points of view.

-The bachelor’s programme Soil, Water, Atmosphere focusses on water in rivers and delta’s but the knowledge you gain can be applied in cases all over the world.
-Using physics and biology you learn how you can contribute to water quality and water management in our rivers, delta’s
+The focus during this bachelor's programme lies on rivers and catchment systems in Western Europe.
+But the knowledge you gain can be applied in cases all over the world.
+Using your knowledge on physics and biology you can contribute to a sustainable water management in our rivers, lakes and delta's.

 Atmosphere: Meteorology & Air quality

-During the bachelor’s programme Soil, Water, Atmosphere you gain knowledge on meteorology.
-You learn how ‘the weather’ arises and which factors influence the weather, both on a local as a global scale.
+During the bachelor's programme Soil, Water, Atmosphere you gain knowledge on meteorology.
+You learn about processes in the atmosphere and how these processes relate to life and environment on the earths surface.

 The complete picture: Soil, Water, Atmosphere